 The format accepted for the filters, texture generators and mesh-based generators is the SBSAR.

-As a main thumbnail, we only allow static images (.PNG with transparent background).
+As a main thumbnail, we only allow square static images which are 1k pixels large or more (.PNG with transparent background).

 Please follow these guidelines for the creation of the filter’s thumbnail, in order to keep the platform clear and coherent.

 You can use the attached .PSD file as a template or use this as a model.
 The goal is to represent the action of the filter on a simple image.
 You can for example show a checkerboard or cells in a state of before – after.

 If there is no before – after renders possible please stay as close as possible to these guidelines, by using a circle when possible and by always uploading a square image.
 You can take the filters in Substance Designer’s library as examples.
 Please do not use any logo or image you do not own as an input, including Substance or Adobe logos.

 On top of the mandatory thumbnail, you can add any additional image you like.

 Example: Normal Map filter (Sobel) from Nicolas Wirrmann (link)

 As a main thumbnail use a square image of the output from your generator, taking the full space of the image.